BetulnazH/BetulnazH/README.md

-- 👋 My old GitHub account: @Naz-bh
+- 👋 My other GitHub account: @Naz-bh